sebastianspicker/network-lantern/README.md

 A working tree for network-diagnostics-suite with an evolving implementation history.

 ## Overview
-network-diagnostics-suite keeps the active steady build work visible.
+network-diagnostics-suite keeps setup, verification, and known limitations in one place.

 ## Status
-Project phase: bootstrap.
+Lifecycle stage: core-build-out.
+The useful early notes have been carried forward.

 ## Usage
-- Made the powershell assumptions easier to check later.
+- Merged scattered true guidance into the docs.

+- The older setup fragments have been reduced to the useful parts.

-## Roadmap
+## Current Focus
 Keep the next pass focused on verification and smaller changes.